 TEDxSydney has become the leading platform and pipeline for the propagation of Australian ideas, creativity, innovation and culture to the rest of the world.
-The next event will be held on Saturday 26 April at the Sydney Opera House.
-Attendance is by invitation to successful applicants, and applications for the 2014 event open on 1 February 2014.
+The next event will be held on Wednesday 25 May 2016 at the Sydney Opera House.
+Attendance is by invitation to successful applicants, and applications for the 2016 event open in February 2016.

-For a full listing of 2014 organisers see HERE.
+For a full listing of the TEDxSydney organisers see HERE.

 The TEDxSydney mission, like the TED mission, is to propagate Ideas Worth Spreading; to inform and inspire.
 Our more specific vision for TEDxSydney is to make it the Asia Pacific region’s leading platform and pipeline for the propagation of great ideas, storytelling, creativity and actionable innovation to the rest of the world; to create and foster a sense of community amongst the people and organisations who have gathered (and continue to gather) around this event; to provide a cultural focus and impetus for conversation and debate.